themehybrid/mythic/readme.md

 The `/resources` folder is where much of the magic of theme development will happen.
 This is essentially the stuff that you will be editing the vast majority of the time when creating a theme.

-* `build` - Build scripts.
-We're using Webpack for this.
 * `fonts` - Font files.
 * `img` - PNG, JPG, and most other image files.
 * `lang` - POT and any other MO or PO language files.